openstack-archive/fuel-plugin-external-zabbix/doc/plugin-guide/source/troubleshooting.rst

 Zabbix agents
 -------------

-If an Zabbix agent don't report data (this can be determined on the Zabbix UI
+If a Zabbix agent don't report data (this can be determined on the Zabbix UI
 page: configuration > hosts).

 #.
 Check if the corresponding agent is running::